common-voice/community-playbook/sub_pages/voice.md

 ### Our purpose

-Contribute and validate our voices cips under [public domain](https://voice.mozilla.org/terms) licence to generate a dataset usable by Speech to Text technologies to train models in different languages democratizing voice technology.
+Contribute and validate our voices clips under [public domain](https://voice.mozilla.org/terms) licence to generate a dataset usable by Speech to Text technologies to train models in different languages democratizing voice technology.

 ### Who we are